 What’s more: recent research prompted high-profile social psychology and marketing professor Robert Cialdini to say in his 2016 book, Pre-suasion, that “…we should think of language as primarily a mechanism of influence.
-People are always persuading others: …the intent is not so much to explain our position to others as to persuade them to it.” [p.
+People are always persuading others: …the intent is not to explain our position to others as to persuade them to it.” [p.
 100].
-So, public relations performs an important role in society.
+So, public relations plays a vital role in society.

 The main PR courses offered in colleges are public relations, communications, and media.
 Some students focus on a major in consumer psychology or project management.
 Others focus on journalism, communications, campaign planning, and even advertising.
-I would also suggest signing up for some business units as well because communication careers are largely based in private and public organizations in which employees need to understand business terms and operational matters.
+I would also suggest signing up for some business units because communication careers are primarily based in private and public organizations where employees must understand business terms and operational matters.